 Photographing puffins is a fun experience.
-I have been lucky enough to have spent three days with them during the short period of time that they are on land.
 Adapted to life on the open sea, the puffins only come onshore in the UK from May to late July to lay their single egg for the year.
-As well as the UK coast the Atlantic puffin is found on the Canadian and northern European coastlines.
+As well as the UK coast the Atlantic puffin is found on the Canadian and northern European coastlines including Iceland.
 Each puffin has its own character and spending time in a colony will allow these personalities to emerge.

-Other options are the Farne Islands in Northumberland, not as pretty as Skomer Island, but with less limits on visitor numbers and easy access.
+Other options are the Farne Islands in Northumberland or Bempton Cliffs in Yorkshire with less limits on visitor numbers and easy access.
 Islands such as Isle of May, Orkney, Shetland or St Kilda also host puffins, but getting to these islands is an adventure in its own right.

 When is the best time to photograph puffins

 Puffins are seasonal visitors to the UK coastline.
 They start to arrive in late spring, usually in May.

 As the season progresses they will show different behaviours.
 Early on they are nest building and courting.

 By June they are sitting on eggs and feeding pufflings so the adult puffins will be busy arriving with bills stuffed full of sand eels.
 During the day they will come and go so it is worth spending time within the colony watching and waiting for individuals to return to their burrows.